Active Flipbook

 Definition

 An active flipbook is a published flipbook that is currently live and accessible to viewers via its shared link or embedded location.
 It is distinct from drafts, archived, or unpublished flipbooks that exist in your account but are not publicly reachable.
-Active flipbooks count toward your plan's usage limit, which means the number of flipbooks you can have live at any given time is determined by your subscription tier.
+Active flipbooks count toward your usage limit, which means the number of flipbooks you can have live at any given time is determined by how many Lifetime Deal codes you hold — each code includes active publications based on its tier (up to 100 on the top tier), and codes are stackable.
 Understanding this distinction is essential for managing your content library and making the most of your plan's capacity without unnecessary upgrades.

 Why It Matters